alisharify7/Food-Ordering-App/README.md

 - then init and migrate db with below commands:

-        # remember at this poit you should create a database
+        # remember at this point you should create a database (utf8mb4_persian_ci)
-        # and also put database name in .env file before running below commands
+        # and also put the database name in .env file before running the below commands

         flask db init
         flask db migrate